Leggi questo post in: Italiano

 If your ends are very long, you can pull them to the center but instead of tying them, twist them around each other and wrap around the object to the other side and tie on that side.

-The great thing about reusable fabric gift wrap is that there’s no need to buy or throw away wrapping paper and you will educate people with your wrapping decisions.
+The great thing about reusable fabric gift wrap is that there’s no need to buy or throw away wrapping paper and you will educate others with your wrapping decisions.
 It’s also so much faster to wrap gifts with furoshiki.
 And if you use recycled textiles, they won’t cost you anything!
 A win-win situation!

-Don’t forget to check out my other ecological gift wrapping ideas for lots of great ways to create gift packages without extra waste!
+If you liked this tutorial on Furoshiki fabric gift wrap, check out my other ecological gift wrapping ideas for lots of great ways to create gift packages without extra waste!

 Don’t forget to sign up for the Cucicucicoo Newsletter here for access to dozens of free downloads, templates and patterns!
 The Newsletter is sent out every week with lots of great ideas and links to a different free sewing pattern every week!

 *All starred links are affiliate links which help fund this blog.
 When you click, you will not spend anything extra, but I earn a small percentage.
 I cannot see what you clicked nor which products you have seen.
 Please read my affiliate link disclosure for more information.